 You may designate a Beneficiary during the enrollment process.
-You may change your Beneficiary at any time.
-To do so, you must provide a Signed and dated Written request to your Employer using a form satisfactory to MetLife.
-Your Written request to change the Beneficiary must be provided to the Employer within 30 days of the date you Sign such request.
+To change your Beneficiary at any time, you must provide a Signed and dated Written request to your Employer using a form satisfactory to MetLife.
+Your Employer must receive your Written request to change your Beneficiary within 30 calendar days of the date you Sign such request.

 You do not need your Beneficiary's consent to make a change.
-When NRECA receives the change, it will take effect as of the date you Signed it.
+When NRECA receives the change, it will take effect on the date you Signed it.
 The change will not apply to any payment made in good faith by MetLife before the change request was recorded.